tranquilit/WAPT-Documentation/source/security/security-install-kerberos.rst

   and it must return the name that will be used by WAPT agent running on client workstations.

-..
-SUBSTITUTION: change ownership and permission on keytab

 My wapt server does not have access to a writeable active directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^